vinibfranc/HIV_UKRDB_phylotypes/README.md

 Individual-level HIV genetic, demographic, and clinical data from the UKRDB can be accessed for collaborative projects, subject to the approval of a research proposal by the UKRDB Steering Committee.

+Phylotype-level consensus sequences have been deposited in Zenodo (https://doi.org/10.5281/zenodo.14792962).

 Provisionally, you can cite this preprint:

 Franceschi, Vinicius B. and Drake, Kieran O. and Bibby, David F. and Sabin, Caroline and Dunn, David T. and Mbisa, Jean L. and Volz, Erik.